-Under Alternative 2, the season would begin (DATE THE COUNCIL DETERMINES THE REC SEASON WILL OPEN).
-NMFS would announce the length of the commercial season annually prior to the start date each year, with an end date corresponding to when the commercial ACL is projected to be met for that year.
+Under Alternative 2, the season would begin May 1 (Preferred Alternative 2, Action 3).
+NMFS would announce the length of the recreational season annually prior to the start date each year, with an end date corresponding to when the recreational ACL is projected to be met for that year.

-Alternative 3 would remove the potential "double penalty" of a reduction in the season length and a payback of the overage if the total ACL was exceeded.
+Preferred Alternative 3 would remove the potential "double penalty" of a reduction in the season length and a payback of the overage if the total ACL was exceeded.
 Under this alternative, the AM would not be tied to the total ACL or stock status, but rather only to the recreational ACL.
 Since the commercial AM is likely to be triggered under the proposed catch level reductions, the proposed modification would ensure that overages in the commercial sector do not in turn affect the catch level for the recreational sector.
-The reduced season length would apply to the fishing season following an overage.
-Alternative 4 would retain the current in-season AM, but like Alternative 3, the post-season AM would not be tied to the total ACL or stock status, but rather only to the recreational ACL.
+The reduced season length would apply to the fishing season in the year following an overage.
+Alternative 4 would retain the current in-season AM, but like Preferred Alternative 3, the post-season AM would not be tied to the total ACL or stock status, but rather only to the recreational ACL.

 Biological benefits would be expected to be greater for the alternative that provides the most timely and realistic option chosen to trigger and implement an AM.
-Biological benefit to the red porgy stock would be greatest under Alternative 1 (No Action), followed by Alternative 2 and Preferred Alternative 3.
-TO BE COMPLETED
+Biological benefits to the snowy grouper stock would be greatest under Alternative 1 (No Action), followed by Alternative 2, Alternative 4, and Preferred Alternative 3.